 I.A.4.
 Evidence of Meeting the Standard

-The mission of Santa Ana College is periodically reviewed by the campus community and revised, as necessary. latest revision began at the February 22, 2017 College Council Retreat.
+The mission of Santa Ana College is periodically reviewed by the campus community and revised, as necessary.
+SAC’s mission statement was previously reviewed and revised in 2012 and the latest revision began at the February 22, 2017 College Council Retreat.
 Following extensive review through SAC’s participatory governance process that included input across the institution from faculty, staff, and students, the new mission statement and vision statements were approved at the May 31, 2017 college council and by the RSCCD Board of Trustees on July 17, 2017.
 (I.A.4-6) Santa Ana College articulates its mission across campus in various formats.
 The mission is posted on the SAC website (1.A.4 – 1), in the SAC Catalog (1.A.4 – 3), and SAC Schedule of Classes (1.A.4 – 4).
 The mission can also be seen on Committee meeting agendas and minutes, course syllabi, referenced in departmental program review reports, and in the updated Educational Master Plan. (*need to add evidence links) The mission is also visible on SAC gear like the Student Ambassador polo (1.A.4 – 5 ).

 I.A.4.
 Analysis and Evaluation